Synesthesia of Machine (SoM)-Driven Analog Precoder Optimization for Enhanced ISAC Performance in Sub-THz Systems: CSP-Net: Low-Complexity Alternative

 \subsection{Loss Function}

 We employ an unsupervised learning-based method for the model training.
-To achieve the goal of maximizing ISAC utility with the awareness of the C-S correlation, we customize the loss function for the $i$-th sample in the batch as with $N_{\text{b}}$ denoting the batch size.
+To achieve the goal of maximizing ISAC utility with the awareness of the C-S channel correlation, we customize the loss function for one batch as with $N_{b}$ denoting the batch size.
 In offline training stage, CSP-Net is updated with this loss function by back propagation in randomly-sampled batches.
 In the deployment, the channel data are input to the well-trained CSP-Net, and the values of TTDs, PSs and power allocation are obtained sequentially.